 The addition of a simple bed rail on or around your bed can help make it safer and easier to get in and out of bed.
 Bed rails are available in a multitude of different types and styles.
-Some even come with trays to hold your morning coffee or pockets to stash away your favorite book or the TV remote.
+Some even come equipped with trays to hold your morning coffee or pockets to stash away your favorite book or the TV remote.

 The best type of bed rail for you will depend on a number of factors, which include: your physical skills, height, weight, mattress size, type of mobility aid you use, your budget, and your aesthetic preferences.
 Below, you’ll find a summary of the different bed rail types along with helpful tips to aid you in choosing a model best suited to your needs.

 What is a Bed Rail?

 A bed rail (also know as a bed assist rail or bed safety rail) is a supportive aid that is installed on or around the bed.
 It provides added stability when sitting down on or standing up from the bed, when transferring from a wheelchair to and from the bed, and as an assistive aid to prevent someone from rolling out of bed.
 It can also used to assist with moving, rolling, or repositioning in bed.

 Bed Rail Types

-Bed support rails differ in where they are designed to be attached: the bed itself, the wall, floor, ceiling, or part of a free standing frame that rests on the floor beside the bed.
+Bed rails differ in where they are designed to be attached, which can include: the bed itself, the wall, floor, ceiling, or they may be part of a free standing frame that rests on the floor beside the bed.
 Most bed safety rail models do not require any formal installation and are simply held in place by the weight of the mattress or by tension exerted between two surfaces.
 Some models are designed to be securely screwed in place.
 To determine which type of bed rail is right for you, it will be helpful for you to first understand what your options are.
 A list of the different types of bed support rails can be found below, along with some helpful tips to aid you in selecting the type best suited for your needs.